maidsafe/safe_network/ant-node/README.md

 ## Installation

 ### Binary Installation
-Follow the main project's installation guide to set up the `safenode` binary.
+Follow the main project's installation guide to set up the `antnode` binary.

 ### Python Installation
 To install the Python bindings, you'll need: